Practical guidance for supporting aging parents with dignity,

 "I need to know where all your financial documents are."

-made me wonder if you have everything set up the way you want it."
+it made me wonder if you have everything set up the way you

 Future Wishes